A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     - Party Level 7: Mammy is a severe level threat by herself and the zombies should just be level 2 distractions as above
     - Party level 8: Raise the Zombies to level 4 using the [double Elite template](http://2e.aonprd.com/Rules.aspx?ID=790)

-  - **Loot:** Lesser Healing Potion, Wand of Globe of Invulnerability [P9], gold holy symbol of Lamashtu, Spell Book worth 105 gp, Material Component Pouch worth 5 sp
+  - **Loot:** Lesser Healing Potion, Wand of Globe of Invulnerability [P9], gold holy symbol of Lamashtu, Spellbook worth 105 gp, Material Component Pouch worth 5 sp

 ### A9.
 Bedroom (XP 10, trivial threat)
   - **Hazards:**